 The Benefits of an Editorial Calendar

 It’s well worth taking the time to plan out your blog posts months in advance using what journalists and media veterans call an editorial calendar.
-That way you can make sure big events for your company like product releases, trade shows, marketing events, earned media and thought leadership pieces bylined by company leaders are promoted on your blog at the right time.
+That way you can make sure big opportunities for your company like product releases, trade shows, marketing events, earned media and op-eds that establish leadership teammebers as thought leaders are promoted on your blog at the right time.

 5 Blogging Tips for Cannabis Brands